reactive/data-client/docs/api/useFetcher.md

 However, this hook is actually used by the retrieval hooks (useRetrieve(), useCache(), useResource()).
 Using it with a `ReadRequest` like `singleRequest()` can be done to force a refresh imperatively.

+## throttle?: boolean = false

+By default all calls force the fetch, however by calling with throttle=true identical in-flight requests will be deduped.

 ## Example